O2-CH4/About_Me/README.md

 ## 1) Overview & Interests

+- Email: ayoub.echchahed@mila.quebec

 - Canadian AI Graduate Student

-- Currently pursuing my second M.S in Artificial Intelligence at the University of Montreal (UdeM / Mila) under the supervision of [Dr. Pablo Samuel Castro](https://mila.quebec/en/person/pablo-samuel-castro/).
-My research focuses on the problem of State Representation Learning (SRL) for Deep-RL agents.
+- Currently pursuing my second M.S in Computer Science (AI option) at the University of Montreal (UdeM) and the Mila AI Institute.
+My research focuses on the problem of Representation Learning for Deep-RL agents under the supervision of [Dr. Pablo Samuel Castro](https://mila.quebec/en/person/pablo-samuel-castro/).

 - Previously, I was a Graduate Research Intern at [CERVO Brain Research Center](https://cervo.ulaval.ca/en) in [Ethier’s Lab](https://scholar.google.ca/citations?user=9CzYcbAAAAAJ&hl=en) (Neural Interface and Motor Plasticity Laboratory).
-There, I was completing my first Master’s degree in Artificial Intelligence (Laval University), where I applied Deep Learning to Intra-Cortical Motor BCI Decoding.
+There, I was completing my first M.S in Computer Science (Laval University), where I applied Deep Learning to Intra-Cortical Motor BCI Decoding.

 - I can describe myself as a student with wide interests that is driven to understand complex problems and create utility for others.
 I mostly enjoy applying new tools from AI/Statistics to challenges in Sciences & Engineering.